 When lighting a new load, the appliance produces a heat surge.
 This heat surge is pleasant when the room temperature is cool but can be unpleasant when the room is already warm.
-Therefore, it is best to let each load of wood burn completely so that the room cools down before reloading.
+Therefore, it is best to let each load of wood burn completely so that the room cools down before putting a load of wood back on.